Kuwait takes hard line on unauthorised protests

 Some opposition politicians say the amendments to the election law, passed by a decree of the emir, are an attempt to give pro-government candidates an advantage in the polls.

-The emir said last month that the changes were "aimed at improving the voting mechanism to preserve national unity and to strengthen the practice of democracy".
+The emir told state television last month that the changes were "aimed at improving the voting mechanism to preserve national unity and to strengthen the practice of democracy".

-Under the new rules, each voter chooses only one candidate instead of four.
-The opposition says the reform would prevent its candidates winning the majority it got in the last vote.

-Forging an electoral alliance, which depends on supporters of one candidate voting for another in exchange for reciprocal support, would not work under the new system, they say.
-Political parties are banned in Kuwait so lawmakers form blocs based on policy and family ties.

 Under Kuwait's constitution, parliament confirms governments, passes laws presented by the cabinet and oversees the performance of various ministries.
 Lawmakers also have the right to summon ministers for questioning over policies.